Family Separation Allowance (FSA)

 Benefit Fact Sheet

-Family Separation Allowance (FSA) is payable to Soldiers with dependent Family members when the Soldier is required to be away from his or her permanent duty station for more than 30 continuous days in a TDY status and his/her dependents are not residing at or near the temporary station.
+Family Separation Allowance (FSA) is payable to Soldiers with dependent Family members when the Soldier is required to be away from their permanent duty station for more than 30 continuous days in a TDY status and their dependents are not residing at or near the temporary station.

 Drilling Army National Guard Soldiers are not usually eligible for FSA.
 However, when activated for annual training for a period of more than 30 days FSA may apply.